 Forensic Accountants In Monmouth County

-Do you need help determining the value of your business during a
+Do you need help determining the value of your business during a divorce?

-value of a business.
+In a divorce proceeding, a forensic accountant may be necessary to determine cash flow and value of a business.
 The forensic accountant can help you litigate and/or negotiate a fair and equitable settlement.

 Another way to determine if income is properly reported is to compare the